 Lakewood's place in the development of suburban Southern California and the dramatic changes that followed Lakewood's incorporation are told on the following pages and in a collection of historical photographs, videos, and documents that are linked on the left.

-The incorporation of Lakewood in 1954 offered reassuring signs that the dignity of an ordinary life was possible with the help of like-minded neighbors if those neighbors were able to work together despite their cultural and ethnic differences.
+Incorporation offered reassuring signs that the dignity of an ordinary life was possible in the new suburbs of Los Angeles with the help of like-minded neighbors working together despite their cultural and ethnic differences.